XpiritBV/UnitTesting/tdd_katas/tdd_kata4.md

 1. Update the game engine so that it writes a warning to a log when the `Move` method is called for an incorrect move.
     - Use dependency injection to introduce an `ILogger` interface with a `WriteWarning` method.
     - The implementation of the `WriteWarning` method can throw a `NotImplementedException` since this code should not be executed during unit tests.
-    - Use a mocking framework to verify that the `WriteWarning` method is called on the logger.
+    - Use a mocking framework to verify that the `WriteWarning` method is called on the logger (interaction-based test).

 ## Next exercise